woakes070048/bit/README.md

 # Create an admin user (you will be prompted to set username, first and last name before setting a password)
 fabmanager create-admin --app superset

-# Initialize the database
+# 1 Migrations
-python bit db init
+python bit db migrate

-# Initialize the database
+# 2 Initialize the database
 python bit db upgrade

-# Migrations
+# Initialize the database
-python bit db migrate
+# python bit db init

 # Upgrade the database
-python bit db upgrade
+# python bit db upgrade

 # Create default roles and permissions
-python bit init
+# python bit init

 # Load some data to play with
 # python bit load_examples